 Step 5: Finally, add the spinach and season with salt and pepper.

-Since you’re only cooking the chicken soup for thirty minutes, you do need to use pre-cooked chicken for the recipe.
+Since you’re only cooking the chicken soup for thirty minutes, you do need to use pre-cooked chicken for the recipe, unlike in this chicken sweet potato soup.

 If you don’t have homemade broth on hand, use bone broth powder (it’s a godsend!).
 Pour two scoops in with three cups of water.
 You may need to adjust the salt in the soup and add a pinch more.
-I do this for this low-carb chickpea soup too.
+I do this for this low-carb chickpea soup and easy 10-minute tomato egg drop soup, too.

 Store leftover rice soup once cooled in an airtight container in the fridge for up to four days.
-To reheat it, simmer over medium to low heat on the stove.
+To reheat it, simmer over medium to low heat on the stove or pop it in the slow cooker until warmed through.

 Freeze the chicken and rice soup once cooled in a freezer-safe container.
 Let it thaw overnight in the fridge before reheating.

-You can make this gluten-free chicken soup in a slow cooker.
-Add all the ingredients into the slow cooker and stir well.
-Let it cook on low for 3 ish hours.
+You can make this gluten-free chicken soup in a slow cooker, just add all the ingredients to the slow cooker and stir well.
+Let it cook on low for 3-ish hours.

 Equipment